eduvpn/documentation/README.md

     $ tar -xzf master.tar.gz
     $ cd documentation-master

-Modify `deploy.sh` to set `INSTANCE` to the FQDN DNS name of the host you want to use for the server, e.g. `vpn.example` and modify the `EXTERNAL_IF` parameter to point to the adapter connecting to the Internet, e.g. `eth0`.
+Modify `deploy.sh` and set the variables at the top of the file to something that makes sense for your deployment.
+Read the comments at the top of the file.

-Make sure the host name configured in `INSTANCE` can be resolved through DNS.

 To run the script:

+    $ sudo -s
-    $ sudo ./deploy.sh
+    $ ./deploy.sh

+## Fedora

+**NOT UP TO DATE**

+See the [Fedora](FEDORA_VPN_SERVER.md) document, it contains all steps to get the software running on a fresh Fedora VM, with more advanced features like port sharing, TLS using Let's Encrypt and two-factor authentication.

+The deployment was succesfully tested on the official Fedora 25 cloud image, as well as the Fedora 25 image @ [DigitalOcean](https://www.digitalocean.com/).

 ## Users